Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/27_RFID.rst

 For more details about how to set data blocks and control blocks, please refer to Datasheet.

 By default, after verifying password A or password B, we can do reading or writing operation to data blocks.
 And after verifying password A, we can do reading or writing operation to control blocks.
-But password A can never be read, so if you choose to verify password A but forget the password A, the block will never be able to read again. :red:`It is highly recommended that beginners should not try to change the contents of control blocks.`
+But password A can never be read, so if you choose to verify password A but forget the password A, the block will never be able to read again. :combo:`red font-bolder:It is highly recommended that beginners should not try to change the contents of control blocks.`

 For Mifare1 S50 card equipped in Freenove RFID Kit, the default password A and B are both FFFFFFFFFFFF.